Let’s stop pretending that an arbitrary date is necessary

 You’re here.
 And here.
 And here.

 Change happens not when you first begin to acknowledge that you will one day quit using drugs (or whatever change applies to you), but that that today—right now—you are not using.

 See that?
 You didn’t need a magical date.
 You did it.

 “Okay fine,” you say.
 “But how do I keep that going?”

 Transformative life change doesn’t happen overnight.
 Except it does.
-A stream of one overnight over the next pile up.
+A stream of one overnight following the next can add up.
 You look back and consider your past and see how far you’ve come.
 People tell you, “You’ve really changed.”

 You want this, don’t you?

 Keeping the change going doesn’t end with a different concept of time and that’s that.
 The concept is just the beginning.
 (See what I did there?)

 Here’s the deal though—you don’t have to do this alone.
 Learning effective methods of self-care and self-talk allows you to get beyond meaningless resolutions and glancing at your phone to see how long you’ve “been at it.”

 The point is that your life is much more than the calendar date when you came into the world and the date when you leave it.
 Your life is what it is right now.
 And you can make it anything you want it to be.